ghost0fharambe/liri-node-app/README.md

 Finds information about given song

 e.g. `node liri.js spotify-this your heart is a muscle the size of your fist`

+If no song is given, defaults to **"All the Small Things" by blink-182**
 ***
 ```javascript
 node liri.js do-what-it-says